torchlard/Notes/OS/OS.md

     used by old OS
   preemptive: schduling in others

-disable interrup at entry, reenable interrupt at exit
+disable interrup at entry, re-enable interrupt at exit
 dispatcher:
   module let CPU control process selected by short-term scheduler switch context, switch to user mode, jump to proper location in user program to restart